 This took much longer to make and release than it should have.
 I wrote it in a matter of days, and I recorded all my parts in September and October of 2017 (I play drums, percussion including congas, gong, tambourine, and shakers, bass guitar, organ, piano, and synths).
 I had my friend Jamie Hamel come in a couple months later to record her viola parts.
 But my friend who I usually hire to do guitar parts was unavailable, and continued to be unavailable in the months after.
 Eventually I put the project on the back burner, and two years later I finally decided to finish it.
 I brought on a newer friend of mine, Dan Bacon, to record the guitar parts, and it was finished September 2019, over two years later.

 Since I was concentrating on finishing up and editing my book Life in the Rain, I was further delayed, but eventually sent it off to John Scrip of Massive Mastering, whom I became aquainted with years ago from the Home Recording.com forums, and now it is here!

 I produced a whole video with live shots of the recording process (these aren't mimed) with photos of the eclipse that I took (that has been part of this website since its launch).
 Also included some nature footage I shot and some creative commons clips from YouTube.
 With some creative animations and editing, I've released the video for free on YouTube.
-However, if you are feeling generous and want to support me, you can purchase this on CDBaby, as I make the most money from that site.
-It will also be (if not already) on Spotify and other streaming services, but I make less money from streams so would appreciate a purchase from CDBaby, even if you later stream it from YouTube or a different medium.
+However, if you are feeling generous and want to support me, you can purchase this on Amazon, as I make the most money from that site.
+It will also be (if not already) on Spotify and other streaming services, but I make less money from streams so would appreciate a purchase from Amazon, Apple, or any other retailer.